nicholasjannsen/MARVELsim/docs/source/installation.rst

 .. code-block:: shell

+   POETRY=$HOME/.poetry/bin
-   export PATH="$HOME/.poetry/bin:$PATH"
+   export POETRY

-Deactivate your conda environment and install with your new poetry:
+Deactivate your conda environment (or any other active Python environment) and install with your new poetry environment:

 .. code-block:: shell